Kuala Lumpur International Airport: A380 upgrades

-The operator of Kuala Lumpur International Airport, Malaysia Airports Holding Berhad, had spent about RM135 million (approx) to upgrade facilities at the KL International Airport (KLIA) in Sepang to accommodate the Airbus A380.
+The operator of Kuala Lumpur International Airport, Malaysia Airports Holding Berhad, had spent approximately RM135 million to upgrade facilities at the KL International Airport (KLIA) in Sepang to accommodate the Airbus A380.
 KLIA is the only airport in Malaysia that accommodate the landing and take off of the A380.
 Upgrading works started on 3 April 2006, and was completed by 28 May 2007.
 Works include the provision of shoulders on both sides of the two existing runways of 15 meters as well as the taxiways, building additional aerobridges at the three departure halls, namely C17, C27 and C37, and enhancing the mezzanine lounges for upper deck passengers of the aircraft at the departure halls.
 Emirates is the only current operator of the Airbus A380 to Kuala Lumpur; its services commenced on 1 January 2012.
 Malaysia Airlines started its A380 services from Kuala Lumpur to London on 1 July 2012 before retiring the aircraft type at the end of 2018.